Tui Kamikamica: Personal life

 Kamikamica is a first cousin of fellow Fijian representative Pio Seci.

 On 25 November 2021, Kamikamica was stood down by the Melbourne club after being charged with assaulting a woman in Brisbane's Fortitude Valley.
 He was ordered to appear in court on January 10, 2022.
 On April 27, 2022 the charges against Kamikamica were dropped and he was cleared to continue playing under the NRL’s no fault stand-down policy.

+On 30 March 2026, Melbourne Storm announced Kamikamica had been hospitalized following a suspected stroke.

+On 20 August 2026, it was announced that Kamikamica had retired from rugby league on medical grounds.